joereddington/joereddington.github.io/_posts/2025-06-21-trainer-for-decoding-numbers.markdown

 <p>The Major System is a mnemonic device for converting numbers into memorable words.
 This trainer is designed to help you improve your speed and accuracy at decoding words into their numeric equivalents using the system.</p>

 I talk about it a lot in my book [Advanced Memory Palaces](https://www.amazon.co.uk/Joe-Reddington/dp/B09GJFZ6JM).
-I (and Darren Brown - I originally found it in Brown's book _Trick of the Mind_) use the following lookup table:
+I (and Derren Brown - I originally found it in Brown's book _Trick of the Mind_) use the following lookup table:

 | Letter    | Number | Explanation                                                |
 |-----------|--------|------------------------------------------------------------|